chronicleworks/chronicle/docs/index.md

 integration with enterprise legacy systems.

-Chronicle is a domain-agnostic offering, however, it is [easily configurable](./domain_modelling.md) to enable users to capture provenance information for a range of applications or use cases such as the traceability of artwork, critical infrastructure, food items, medical devices, precious metals, or real estate, just to mention a few.
+Chronicle is a domain-agnostic offering, however, it is [easily configurable](domain_modelling) to enable users to capture provenance information for a range of applications or use cases such as the traceability of artwork, critical infrastructure, food items, medical devices, precious metals, or real estate, just to mention a few.